 I’m most proud that we have been able to provide true, measurable results for our clients.

 Here’s something for you to chew on – in 2011 we increased the sheer number of clients by 139%.
 During that explosive growth, only 2.7% of our clients decided to stop working with us.
 Those former clients all left because of circumstances beyond our control, not because they weren’t happy with us.

 Studies show the marketing industry average “client churn” rate is around 30%.
 Many agencies see a client turnover of more than half of their clients in any given year.
 In SEO, where it can be difficult to get results, some agencies are lucky to keep any client an entire year.
 We have several clients who will be entering their 5th year with our firm.

 Our monthly reports tell a great story.
 Our clients are making money because of our efforts.
 And that’s good because many of you know we rarely do long-term contracts with clients.
 Almost every one of our clients can fire us with only 30 days’ notice.
 In particular, that’s why losing so few during 2011 is impressive.
 Almost my entire working life has been spent in agencies – and I’ve never even heard of an agency performing near this level.
 (Much less one without a legally binding long-term contract hanging over the client’s head…)

 So, if you see a WrightIMC team member, make sure to congratulate them on being, what I see as the BEST AGENCY IN THE COUNTRY.
 I truly believe that, and now I’ve got numbers to verify it.

-Oh, and in 2012, my goal is to triple revenue, triple profitability and get our churn rate to below 1%.
+Oh, and in 2012, one of my WrightIMC goals is to triple revenue, triple profitability and get our churn rate to below 1%.
 WrightIMC folks, buckle in.
 This year is going to be a rocket ship to Mars.